Kristina01111000/Drws_site/README.md

 	- auto updates work now
 		- not peepso or any of the its plugins
 			- need to check it for updates every few days, it updates often
-		- or wordpress itself -> probably keep this way
+		- or wordpress itself -> probably want to keep it this way
 - non-members cannot get access to courses, can view the headings -> fixed it in learndash settings

 To Do: